 Pan-seared chicken breasts are a great protein for make-ahead meals.
 They keep well in the fridge for up to 4 days and in the freezer for up to 3 months when properly sealed in airtight containers.

 Use these perfect seared chicken breasts as the base for making chicken tacos or enchiladas, salads, pot pies, sandwiches, and much more!

-Check internal temperature of chicken with a thermometer.
+Check the internal temperature of the chicken with a thermometer.
 Chicken is done when the internal temperature is 165º.

 Pan Seared Chicken Breasts

 - 11" – 12" skillet with a lid